 Implementation of the Proposed Action involves coordination with several organizations and agencies.
 Compliance with Section 7 of the Endangered Species Act (ESA) and implementing regulations (50 Code of Federal Regulations [CFR] Part 402), requires communication with the US Fish and Wildlife Service (USFWS) in cases where a federal action could affect listed threatened or endangered species, species proposed for listing, or candidates for listing.
 The primary focus of this consultation is to request a determination of whether any of these species occur in the proposal area.
 If any of these species is present, a determination would be made of any potential adverse impacts on the species.
 The Shaw Air Force Base (AFB) Natural Resources Office would determine whether any of these species occur in the Proposed Action area.
 If any of these species are present, the Shaw AFB Natural Resources Office would determine if the Proposed Action would have a potential negative effect on the species and if Section 7 consultation is required.
 Should no species protected by the ESA be affected by the Proposed Action or alternatives, no additional consultation is required.
 Section 3.7 of the EA includes the effects determinations as made by the Shaw AFB Natural Resources Office.
-The DAF has requested concurrence with these determinations from the USFWS.
-Concurrence with these determinations from the USFWS is pending.
+The USFWS concurred with DAF's effects determinations on 29 November 2023.
+The Proposed Action for contract ADAIR support at Shaw AFB is similar to the Proposed Actions for contract ADAIR support analyzed for both Joint Base Langley-Eustis, Langley AFB, and Seymour Johnson AFB.
+As such, the DAF determined that no new operations are proposed in the Warning Areas W-161 and W-171.
+Therefore, re-initiation of Section 7 consultation with the National Marine Fisheries Service (NMFS) was not warranted.